The Rolling Stones' Redlands bust: Aftermath

 In December 1967, the band released Their Satanic Majesties Request, which reached number 3 in the UK and number 2 in the US.
 It drew unfavourable reviews and was widely regarded as a poor imitation of the Beatles' Sgt.
 Pepper's Lonely Hearts Club Band.
 Satanic Majesties was recorded while Jagger, Richards, and Jones were awaiting their court cases.
 The band parted ways with Oldham during the sessions.
 The split was publicly amicable, but in 2003 Jagger said: "The reason Andrew left was because he thought that we weren't concentrating and that we were being childish.
 It was not a great moment really—and I would have thought it wasn't a great moment for Andrew either.
 There were a lot of distractions and you always need someone to focus you at that point, that was Andrew's job."
 Satanic Majesties became the first album the Rolling Stones produced on their own.
 Its psychedelic sound was complemented by the cover art, which featured a 3D photo by Michael Cooper, who had also photographed the cover of Sgt.
 Pepper.

 Richards said in 2003, "When we got busted at Redlands, it suddenly made us realize that this was a whole different ball game and that was when the fun stopped.
 Up until then, it had been as though London existed in a beautiful space where you could do anything you wanted".
-On the treatment of the man responsible for the raid, he later added: "As I heard it, he never walked the same again".
+On the treatment of Richards' chauffeur and the alleged informant, he later added: "As I heard it, he never walked the same again".

 The Rolling Stones continued to face legal battles for the next decade.
 Richards believed that he and Jagger had been "stitched up" by the News of the World and the establishment together, as the former's best defence in the lawsuit from Jagger was that they were all on drugs, which their conviction would imply.
 Rees-Mogg later commented on the case:

 Nobody else would have been sent to prison for what was essentially a sea-sickness tablet.
 If I had landed at Dover with those pills in my pocket, or even if it was the Archbishop of Canterbury, we would have been given no more than a fine.

-Faithfull believes that the trip they took at Redlands laid strengthened the bond between Jagger and Richards and laid the ground for their subsequent inseparableness.
+Faithfull believes that the trip they took at Redlands strengthened the bond between Jagger and Richards and laid the ground for their subsequent inseparableness.
 She also considers that it helped mould their image to their advantage.